4 - 5 november 2021 | Lisbon |C.C. Lisboa

 He is the author of several books, book chapters, and papers in top academic journals, and his work has been distinguished with several teaching and research awards, namely, by the European Central Bank.
 He speaks at business conferences worldwide, and is a regular contributor to international media.
 His main areas of research are international financial markets, mergers and acquisitions, banking and corporate governance.

-Paulo Câmara is Managing Partner at Sérvulo & Associados - Sociedade de Advogados Law Firm and Invited Professor of Faculty of Law at the Catholic University of Lisbon since 2008.
-He holds a Master’s Degree by the Faculty of Law, University of Lisbon.
-He is also coordinator of the Governance Lab, a Corporate Governance research group.
+Paulo Câmara is managing partner at Sérvulo & Associados - Sociedade de Advogados Law Firm and guest professor at Faculty of Law of the Catholic University of Lisbon since 2008.
+He holds a master’s degree by the Faculty of Law, University of Lisbon.
+He is also coordinator of the Governance Lab, a research group dedicated to corporate governance.

 His work has been published in top academic journals and in featured specialised press in the area of economics.
 Pedro Matos is an associate researcher at the European Corporate Governance Institute (ECGI) and he is part of the academic advisory committee of the Principles for Responsible Investment (PRI).
 His work has received multiple research grants and awards.